tohuynh/spotify-playlist/README.md

       - [] Xable
       - [] previewable
       - [] reoder track
+      - [] track text don't wrap onto new line with ellipsis
   - [x] FAB to create playlist
     - [x] bottom center on mobile
     - [x] top right of container to search for songs and create playlist